samiriff/Advanced-Lane-Line-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The `Pipeline` section uses all the methods defined in the previous sections to process every frame of the final video to highlight lane lines.
+In addition, it makes use of a class called `Line` which keeps track of a previous frame's left and right lane polynomials.
+This helps in removing outliers by assuming that any new X coordinate determined by a polynomial at a given Y coordinate should lie within 50 pixels of the X coordinate determined by a polynomial of the previous frame at that same Y coordinate.
+I found that this technique helped in frames where shadows or road texture changes tended to alter the lane line markings.

+There is also a `Frame Extraction for Debugging` section which helps in extracting frames of the video in which lane lines are not being highlighted properly, which was useful for debugging purposes.

+The `IPyWidget` library helped me immensely in experimenting with different threshold values.
+However, determining suitable thresholds for gradient and colors proved to be a task with a lot of trial and error.
+I believe I found the threshold values by chance, and it works properly only for the above video.
+For other videos, I would have to find some other threshold values.

+My pipeline would likely fail in regions with continuous shadows or if any lane is covered by another object such as a car.
+My pipeline would also fail on roads where the lane lines curve drastically, due to the logic I am relying on in the `Line` class.

+To make this pipeline more robust, I will have to keep track of the polynomials detected in at least a few frames of the video, to validate a polynomial fit in a new frame.
+To improve the time taken by the pipeline to process the video input, I shouldn't be running the sliding window logic afresh for each and every frame, but instead rely on previous frames.
+I could also use the curvature values of previous frames to fine-tune the highlighted lanes.